ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 {: beta}

 All [Gen 2 and Gen 3 bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-servers-profile-list) are available when you provision a reservation in an available MZR.

-## Limitations
-{: #limitations-reserved-virtual-servers-vpc}

-Consider the following limitations before you provision a reservation and provision a virtual server within that reservation.

-* You can't resize a server that's in a reservation.
-* Reservations comply with the VPC quotas and service limits.
-For more information, see [Quotas and service limits](/docs/vpc?topic=vpc-quotas).
-* SGX isn't supported.
-* Reservations aren't compatible with container services.
-For more information, see [Using reservations to reduce classic worker node costs](/docs/containers?topic=containers-reservations).
-* A virtual server reservation can be used only for {{site.data.keyword.cloud}} Virtual Servers for VPC resources.
-* A bare metal server reservation can be used only for {{site.data.keyword.cloud}} Bare Metal Servers for VPC resources.

-Reservations don't have a resource quota.
-But, bare metal server reservations share your account's bare metal server quota.
-So, bare metal server reservations are limited by your [Bare metal server quota](/docs/vpc?topic=vpc-quotas#vsi-quotas).
-Keep in mind that bare metal servers that are attached to a reservation do not count toward your quota consumption.
-{: note}

 ### Bandwidth speed billing for a reservation